 This section focuses on strengthening our relating to others.
 On this faith journey we will encounter other travellers.
 Some have yet to start the journey, others are a few steps behind us, while others are further on ahead of us.
 We can help some of these people, and some of them can help us.
 To keep us all moving forward, we look at sharing our faith, discipling or mentoring another person, and the significance of how we travel together in community.

-This section is divided into 3 parts, with each part having a number of short studies in it, as follows:
+Section Three is divided into three parts, with each part having a number of short studies in it.
+They can be seen below: